Legislative History: Approved by Senate Executive Committee; Approved by Senate: 1988/04/28; 1999/06/24 Date Effective: 1999/06/24

 3.3 Long Disruptions

-3.3.1 Whereas the Senate Executive Committee has been monitoring the situation at the outset of a Disruption, on the seventh day of a Disruption it shall receive reports from Faculty Councils and the Vice-President (Academic Affairs) on the impact of the Disruption.
+3.3.1 Whereas the Senate Executive Committee has been monitoring the situation at the outset of a Disruption, on the seventh day of a Disruption it shall receive reports from Faculty Councils and the Vice-President Academic & Provost on the impact of the Disruption.

-3.3.2 In the event a Disruption continues for seven or more days, the Chairs of CCAS and SAC shall be added to the membership of the Senate Executive Committee as voting members for Disruption related issues and shall remain members for the duration of the Disruption.
+3.3.2 In the event a Disruption continues for seven or more days, the Chairs of Academic Standards, Curriculum and Pedagogy (ASCP) and the Senate Appeals Committee (SAC) shall be added to the membership of the Senate Executive Committee as voting members for Disruption related issues and shall remain members for the duration of the Disruption.

 3.3.3 If two or more weeks of instructional time are lost in full-year courses or equivalent (or one week or more in half-year courses or equivalent, or in one term full courses or equivalent), the Senate Executive Committee shall presume the need for a modification of the teaching term with any concomitant changes in examination scheduling.